Feature detection (nervous system): In toad vision

-Jörg-Peter Ewert pioneered the study of feature detection in toad vision.
+Jörg-Peter Ewert pioneered the study of the neuronal correlates of feature detection in toad vision.
 He made significant progress by taking advantage of the common toad's natural prey catching behavior.

+Toads (Bufonidae) prefer to feed on arthropods such as earthworms, carabid beetles, and millipedes, whose bodies are oriented parallel to the direction of their movement.
+Toads avoid large objects such as the shadows of birds of prey.
+Snakes—the 'arch enemies' of toads—send out threatening visual signals with their body coils that are typically aligned across the snake's movement direction.
+These behaviorally relevant features are referred to in laboratory jargon as 'worm' and 'anti-worm.'
+An evolutionarily acquired anti-worm label that marks worm-like objects can protect them from prey motivated toads by 'snake mimicry,' as quantitative experiments with dummies suggest (see Vision in toads: a worm-like object that moves with a transversely arranged spot is ignored as prey).

-To study toad behavior, he placed the toad in a cylindrical glass container at a fixed distance from the stimulus.
-Ewert then rotated a rectangular moving bar around the container in an effort to mimic a worm-like prey object; see video.
+To study toad behavior, Ewert and coworkers placed the toad in a cylindrical glass container at a fixed distance from the stimulus.
+They then moved a rectangular bar around the container in an effort to mimic a worm-like prey object.
 The toad's rate of turning toward the object was used to quantify the toad's orienting behavior.

-Ewert showed, by using spots, bars, and square stimuli of different sizes, that toads snapped at a moving bar which was moving in a direction parallel to its long axis, whereas the same bar oriented perpendicularly to the direction of movement (anti-worm configuration) was ignored as prey.
-Another experimental setup allowed worm or anti-worm stimuli to traverse the toad's visual field in different direction in the x-y co-ordinates, demonstrating that the worm vs anti-worm discrimination is invariant under changes in the direction of movement.
+The team showed, by using spots, bars, and square stimuli of different sizes, that toads snapped at a bar which was moving in a direction parallel to its long axis, whereas the same bar oriented across the direction of movement (anti-worm configuration) was ignored as prey.
+Another experimental setup allowed worm or anti-worm stimuli to traverse the toad's visual field in different direction in the x-y co-ordinates, demonstrating that the worm versus anti-worm discrimination is invariant under changes in the direction of movement.

-This has neurophysiological implications: In contrast to the orientation-selective, simple cells of mammals, in toads the T5.2-type neural feature detectors, which prefer worm-like objects, and the TH3-type feature detectors, which prefer anti-worm-like objects, exhibit approximately radially symmetric excitatory receptive fields (see Stevens 1987 for a commentary of implicit versus explicit computation of moving elongated shapes traveling in the orientation in which they are elongated).

-It was also shown that the toad would crouch and go immobile in response to a large rectangle.
-Using worm and anti-worm stimuli like these, Ewert identified that the prey-recognition system in the visual pathway of the toad is based on a number of innate release mechanisms.
-In response to a worm-like moving stimulus, the toad exhibited the following behaviors: orienting, snapping, or mouth wiping.
-On the other hand, an anti-worm stimulus evoked a different set of avoidance behaviors: planting down or crouching.
-After determining the sensory recognition elements of each behavior with this experimental setup, Ewert and co-workers examined the neural mechanisms governing the toad's prey-recognition system and found a number of feature detectors.
+The characteristics of the moving worm (prey-like) and the moving anti-worm (threatening) are not explicitly determined by factors such as a horizontal or vertical alignment.
+Rather, following the conceptual framework by Nikolaas Tinbergen, these characteristics are determined by the proportion of two distinct features in their dynamic gestalt (configuration), namely the spatial extents of area parallel to vs. across the direction of movement: configurational form vision.

+More precisely, configuration in this context refers to the relationship between two visual features of a moving bar: the area ep that is aligned parallel to the direction of movement (and signals prey), and the area ea (or et) that is aligned across (transverse) the direction of movement (and signals threat).
+The ea variation concerns spatial aspects of the visual stimulus, while the ep variation addresses both spatial and temporal aspects.